 Our week-by-week pregnancy guide is full of essential information.
 From early pregnancy symptoms to how your baby is growing and developing, you' ll find it all here.
-Happy reading!

 Your baby's nervous system is developing, and the brain and spinal cord are taking shape.
 The tiny heart is starting to form and will beat for the first time around now.

 Many women realise that they're pregnant around week 5.
 You might notice that your period is late, and you may feel a bit under the weather.
 If you're wondering when to take a pregnancy test, now is a good time as they are sensitive to changes in your urine from week 3 or 4 onwards.

 Finding out that you are pregnant can be exciting, but it's normal to have worries too.
 More than 1 in 10 mums feel anxious during pregnancy.
 Try not to keep your worries to yourself – talk to your midwife or doctor.
 You could also try doing some relaxing breathing exercises.

 Are you getting food cravings?
 Some people do, some don't.
 Pregnancy cravings are caused by hormonal changes affecting your senses of taste and smell.
 Try to eat a balanced healthy diet.
 If you have any unusual cravings, like wanting to eat dirt, talk to your midwife or doctor, as you may have a condition called pica which is caused by a lack of iron.

 It's still early days, and many women won't know they're pregnant at 5 weeks.
 Not everyone has regular menstrual cycles, so you may not realise that your period is late.
 You might notice some light bleeding, and think it's your period, but it can also be a sign of implantation bleeding (when an embryo attaches to the lining of the womb).

 In the 1st trimester, many women feel extreme tiredness.
 Other early signs of pregnancy can include: